syedfaizanraja/DevTinderWeb/README.md

 -- Created a components floder and move all our components into components floder -- Created a constants.js file to provide contants data.
 -- Should not able to access other pages if token is not present. redirect to Login page.
--- Logout functionality
+-- Logout functionality.
+-- Profile page.
--- Profile page
+-- Update profile page functionality.
+-- Created a Connection page.